HyperCrowd/jquery-ui/README.md

 ## Login page enhancements

-In the original document I specified that the Login page was should be the first accordion UI element.
-Right now it's its own splash screen.

-Please move login to the first ui element.

 Please then use have two columns so that users can click through the docs backend endpoints sections.
 Like this: